SofiaCPP/IPL/website/content/slides/05_vm_intro/_index.md

 - 6 bits for OpCode - we have up to 64 opcodes
 - 2 bits - n - length of the arguments
-    - 2^n bytes per agrument
+    - 2^n bytes per argument
     - up to 3 arguments per instruction

 ---